radekrzepka/radekrzepka/README.md

 <h1 align="center">Hi 👋, I'm Radosław Rzepka</h1>
 <p align = "left"> I am a first year student of Computer Science at the Silesian University of Technology.
-I specialize in creating web application (front-end).
+I am most interested in creating web application (front-end).
 I would also like to learn back-end to work as Full-Stack developer.
 </p>

 <h3 align="left">Languages and Tools:</h3>